Bambo-Rambo/RNG-Guides/HordeRNG.md

 At this point, you should be at your target index and -2 from the target frame (the game is still frozen).

-Hold one of the D pad arrows in a direction different than the one your character is looking, and press 'A' to unpause and rotate.
+Hold one of the D pad arrows in a direction different than the one your character is looking at, and press 'A' to unpause and rotate.

 ![](https://raw.githubusercontent.com/Bambo-Rambo/RNG-Guides/main/Images/Horde/Horde16.gif)